 Made in Unreal AAA titles are countless, like Monster Hunter World and Kingdom Hearts 3.
 Unity seems to be go-to choice for mobile indie devs but those game rarely advertises that it was made by Unity as compared to Unreal.
 This makes Unreal’s public face very strong, as it is “trusted” by big games.
 At the same time it unfortunately make Unity feel like a “less professional” choice.
 (Of course you could make your Unity knowledge a profession!)

 In Monster Hunter GDC presentation, there is one point where the dev shows an early build and says this is an "old engine" before they moved to Unreal.
 From the looks I think it is likely Unity.
 I wonder what the dev discovered that made the switch.
 Is it some bugs?
 Integration with Speedtree or Havok?
 Or play mode iteration time that builds up?
-But even looking at the graphic I could get a feeling that it is "kinda Unity", just because Unreal Engine is so often associated with beautiful graphics. ..where actually the dev may not have put in proper lighting yet, Unity is making a project like Book of the Dead or The Heretic precisely to dispel this kind of myth.
+But even looking at the graphic I could get a feeling that it is "kinda Unity", just because Unreal Engine is so often associated with beautiful graphics. ..where actually the dev may not have put in proper lighting or proper terrain yet, Unity did made a project like Book of the Dead or The Heretic precisely to dispel this kind of myth, and I think terrain of those demo doesn't "looks Unity".

 If you use